By KEITH PEEL, Contributing Writer

 That leads me to the next point about potential high level recruits not signing with UK if they lose to Northwestern.
 That doesn’t appear to be true because UK signed a bunch of high level recruits in early 2017 after their blowout loss to Georgia Tech in the Taxslayer Bowl last year.
 Included in that class of recruits was the number three best player out of the state of Ohio, Lynn Bowden, not to mention four-star players Tyrell Ajian, Josh Paschal, Yusuf Corker and Javonte Richardson.
 This year the early December signing date allowed UK to sign 20 players in a class that included Marquan McCall, the No. 4 best offensive guard in the country per Rivals, No. 5 best JUCO player in the country, quarterback Terry Wilson, along with four-star players Stanley Garner, Deandre Square, Darian Kinnard, Brendan Bates and Max Duffy.

 As for UK losing respect by potentially losing to a Big Ten school like Northwestern.
 The reality of the situation is that UK is over-matched in this game.
-According to the gambling experts in Las Vegas UK is more than a touchdown underdog to a team that is 9-3 and currently ranked No. 20 in the country.
+According to the gambling experts in Las Vegas, UK is more than a touchdown underdog to a team that is 9-3 and currently ranked No. 20 in the country.
 These odds haven’t deterred many gamblers from looking for a promo code here for the upcoming game, however.
-Similar to their situation last year against Georgia Tech the Wildcats will have to play one of their best games of the year to pull off the upset.
+Of course, people will be putting their bets on regardless of what the gambling experts say.
+Those who strongly believe in their team might even want to get their bets in soon.
+To gamble on your team, you just have to search for football betting sites in order to see the latest odds.
+Hopefully, these bets will pay off.
+Similar to their situation last year against Georgia Tech, the Wildcats will have to play one of their best games of the year to pull off the upset.
 Not impossible but unlikely without the services of star players like CJ Conrad and Denzil Ware.